james-berkheimer/rpgcore/README.md

   - D&D 4th Edition (2008)
   - D&D 5th Edition (2014)

-Naming reflects contemporaneous usage, not later retrospective terminology.
+Naming reflects what the games were actually called at the time, not later retrospective labels.

 ---

-## Process Discipline

-- One change at a time
-- No inferred naming or assumptions
-- Explicit confirmation before schema or naming changes
-- Data validity verified via scripts

----

 ## Status

-Active development — research and normalization ongoing.
+Active development.

-Next step: normalize the next 1970s RPG system.
+Current work: normalizing the next RPG system from the 1970s.